 So if you're using some of this stuff, spray it when the weather is cool like in early morning or late afternoon.
 Avoid spraying directly on the flower buds.
 It will help keep the buds alive.

 In some areas, the acidity in rainwater may damage the young buds.
 With the high nitrogen in the rain, the adenium plants may opportunistically take the chance to build up more branches.
-This may lead to bud abortion where the mother plants stop nourishing the buds, which could make them drop after some time.
+This could lead to what people call a bud abortion where the mother plants stop nourishing the buds, which could make them drop after some time.

 If the plants have been caught in the rain, use some fresh water or tap water to spray it off the buds.
 During the flowering stage, don't put too much nitrogen in the soil.
 It will help the plants focus their energy on flowering and not branching out.

 Another possible aspect could be:

 Sometimes, without sufficient energy the adenium may not be able to nourish their buds, which may cause bud dropping.
 During the flowering stage, you could ramp up the potassium amount.
 It helps with nice flowers and colors.
 Be careful not to add too much though.
 Because too much of it may burn the buds and leaves.

 For strong buds & flowers